How to Secure Distributed Filters Under Sensor Attacks: Introduction

-Different from conventional filters with statistics-based gains (e.g., Kalman filter), we provide an innovation-dependent filtering gain, which confines the influence of attack signals to the estimation error but brings technical difficulties in performance analysis.
-Inspired by bounded-input bounded-output (BIBO) stability, a new tool is provided to analyze the boundedness of the estimation error.
-The distribution assumption on attack signal ( \cite{deghat2019detection}) is removed in this work by allowing that the attacker can manipulate the observations of an attacked sensor arbitrarily.
-Moreover, the assumption that the attacked sensor set is fixed over time in both centralized frameworks \cite{pajic2017attack,fawzi2014secure,shoukry2017secure,han2019convex,ren2019secure,nakahira2018attack,shoukry2018smt} and distributed frameworks \cite{mitra2019byzantine,mitra2019resilient,an2019distributed} is extended to the case that the attacked sensor set could be time-varying.
-The robustness requirement of communication graphs in \cite{mitra2019byzantine,mitra2019resilient} and the requirement of infinite communication times between two updates in \cite{an2019distributed} are both removed in this paper.

-This paper builds on the preliminary work presented in \cite{he2019securecdc} and \cite{He2020Secured}.
+{This paper designs a filter with an innovation-dependent update gain, essentially different from conventional filters with statistics-based gains (e.g., Kalman filter), in order to confine the influence of attack signals to the estimation.} To handle the technical difficulties in performance analysis, a new tool inspired by bounded-input bounded-output (BIBO) stability is provided to analyze boundedness of the estimation error.
+The distribution assumption on attack signals in \cite{deghat2019detection} is removed in this work by allowing that the attacker can inject any attack signals.
+Moreover, the assumption that the attacked sensor set is fixed over time in both centralized frameworks \cite{pajic2017attack,fawzi2014secure,shoukry2017secure,han2019convex,ren2019secure,nakahira2018attack,shoukry2018smt} and distributed frameworks \cite{mitra2019byzantine,mitra2019resilient,an2019distributed,lee2020fully} is extended to the time-varying case. {The robustness requirement of communication graphs in \cite{mitra2019byzantine,mitra2019resilient} for a wider range of attacks and the requirement of infinite communication rate between two updates in \cite{an2019distributed} are both removed in this paper.} This paper builds on the preliminary work presented in \cite{he2019securecdc} and \cite{He2020Secured}.
 The main difference is four-fold.
 First, the set of the attacked sensors is extended from the time-invariant case to the time-varying case.
-Second, a new section dealing with attack detection and sensor isolation is added in this work.
-Third, the results in \cite{he2019securecdc} and \cite{He2020Secured} are generalized in this paper and new theoretical results with proofs are added.
+Second, a new section dealing with attack detection and sensor isolation is added.
+Third, the results in \cite{he2019securecdc} and \cite{He2020Secured} are generalized and new theoretical results with proofs are added.
 Fourth, more literature comparisons and simulation results are provided.

-The remainder of the paper is organized as follows: Section \ref{sec_formulation} is on the problem formulation.
+The remainder of the paper is organized as follows: Section~\ref{sec_formulation} is on the problem formulation.
 Section \ref{sec_filter} provides the secured distributed filter and its performance analysis.
 The secured distributed filter with an online attack detector is studied in Section \ref{sec:detector}.
-After numerical simulations in Section \ref{sec_simu}, the paper is concluded in Section \ref{sec_conclusion}.
+After numerical simulations in Section~\ref{sec_simu}, the paper is concluded in Section \ref{sec_conclusion}.
 The main proofs are given in Appendix.